 Joan, Bumpo, and Dave see Frank working on his car in a greasy t-shirt, muscles on display, and wonder what he does.
 Their first guess is that he's an artist.

 When the Cold-Blooded Torture of Mickey Duka is revealed to be a farce to scare him into talking.
-Frank has the man upside from the ceiling as he lights up a blowtorch and describes in great detail what will happen to him as the superheated flame touches his body: he'll smell burning meat and won't feel pain, at first, but rather a terribly cold sensation as the nerves die.
-He then walks behind the mook, roasts a steak with the blowtorch and begins jabbing him in the back with a popsicle.
+Frank has the man hanging upside-down from the ceiling as he lights up a blowtorch and describes in great detail what will happen to him as the superheated flame touches his body: he'll smell burning meat and won't feel pain, at first, but rather a terribly cold sensation as the nerves die.
+He then walks behind the mook, roasts a steak with the blowtorch, and begins jabbing him in the back with a popsicle.
 And when he finishes, he puts the popsicle in Mickey's mouth.

 Frank gets conned into a group meal with Joan and Bumpo by Dave.
 Cut to him wolfing down his food in awkward silence until he realizes everyone's staring at him, and sheepishly wipes his mouth with his napkin.